variableVG/MonsterCard/README.md

 that the appropriate amount of coins is deducted when purchasing a package.
 Currently, not all functions come with their proper unit-test, due to time constraints.

+## Mandatory Unique Feature
+Users can sell their cards for 5 coins per card.
+The endpoint `/sell` can be used for this purpose.
+The user can check the remaining coins using `/coins`.
+The last two entries in the CURL script `MonsterTradingCards.exercise.curl.bat` use these features.

 ## Time Spent
 Please refer to the attached spreadsheet detailing the time spent.